accelbread/flakelight-rust/README.md

 `fileset` configures the fileset the package is built with.
 To use all files, set it to `./.`;

+`rust.enable_unstable` enables usage of unstable features with stable compilers, by setting `RUSTC_BOOTSTRAP` in the devShell and derivations.

 ## Getting started

 To create a new project in an empty directory, run the following: